pthomaslab/abc_inference_transcription/README.md

 # Bayesian inference of transcription regulation from time-resolved scRNA-seq data
 This repository contains code produced for modelling and data analysis in the manuscript **Global transcription regulation revealed from dynamical correlations in time-resolved single-cell RNA-sequencing**.

 You can follow the guidance below to obtain the data and reproduce main results of the manuscript by running the script `wrapper.jl`.
 The subsections of the README file correspond to the different sections of code in the `wrapper.jl` file.
+It is suggested that the folders `data` and `scripts` and the file `wrapper.jl` of this repository are downloaded and placed in your local directory.
+Additionally, it is recommended that all data files contained in the Zenodo repository are downloaded and placed in the same `data` folder.

 ### 1. Data
 The original scEU-seq data that we analyse were generated and published by the authors of <https://www.science.org/doi/10.1126/science.aax3072>.
-The data can be downloaded as CSV files from the GEO repository with accession number [GSE128365](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE128365):
+The data can be downloaded as CSV files from the GEO repository with accession number [GSE128365](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE128365).
+It is recommended that the downloaded data are moved to the folder `data/raw_data/`.

 |                             Name                               |        Description        |
 | ---------------------------------------------------------------|---------------------------|